rahkum96/TARGET-STORE-SALES-PREDICTION/README.md

 - Date - the week
 - Total_Sales –Total sales for the given department in the given store
 - Holiday - whether the week is a special holiday wee

+### Approach:
+1. Understand the data variables properly.
+Check the variable description to understand the data properly.
+2. Clean the data: Clean the data, that is, fill the missing values (if any), treat the outliers (or odd values), etc. Ensure each variable’s data is as per the nature of the variable (e.g.
+ Date field should contain only date values – can extract year, month and day of the week, and numeric column should be formatted as numeric, etc.).
+3. Conduct EDA (Exploratory Data Analysis) on the cleaned Data: Summarize, explore the data and then decide your strategy.
+Make note of any important assumptions that you make.
+4. Uni-variate and Bi-variate Analysis: Check the distribution of independent variables and also compare them with the dependent variable.
+5. Feature Engineering: Create new meaningful features based on the existing features by applying some aggregation functions on them.
+6. Hypothesis Testing: Hypothesis testing in statistics is a way for you to test the results of a survey or experiment to see if you have meaningful results.
+You should give a brief summary of the data and a summary of the results of your statistical test.
+In the discussion, you can discuss whether your initial hypothesis was supported or refuted.